minghuadev/emgo/localnotes-win-cygwin.md

 **Place emgo in a working direcotry**

 Create a top-level directory somewhere under the cygwin '/home/...' and cd into the directory.
-All further commands will be issued from this directory.
+All further env-setting commands will be issued from this directory.

 Create a directory at 'libs/src/github.com/ziutek/' and checkout the emgo repo under it.